google/capillary/demo/README.md

     WebPushKeyManager.getInstance(context, keychainId)
         .getDecrypterManager().decryptSaved(handler, extra);

-    // For each decrypted ciphertext, the Capillary SDK returns a byte array representing the
+    // For each decrypted ciphertext, the Capillary library returns a byte array representing the
     // plaintext via the handleData method of the CapillaryHandler instance.
    ```